sameerd/DiffusionTensorImaging/README.md

 ## Memory Usage

-On a recent test a smallish volume of size 100x100x10 with approx 200 gradient directions consumes around 3GB of memory and takes approximately 30 minutes to run.
-A more realistically sized volume will take longer and consume more memory.
+On a recent test, a smallish volume of size 100x100x10 with approximately 200 gradient directions consumes around 3GB of memory and takes approximately 30 minutes to run on a reasonably modern computer.
+A more realistically sized larger volume will take longer and consume more memory.
 Try to make sure that there is enough memory to prevent swapping to disk.

 ## References